 During her 16-year career with Northrop Grumman Newport News, Fallon has contributed as an engineer or supervisor on numerous engineering design projects in auxiliary piping and machinery systems for the Seawolf submarine, commercial ship, and aircraft carrier Programs.
 Her most recent assignment was as the Manager of Planning and Manufacturing Engineering for the Structural Fabrication and Assembly Division.
 She was responsible for the structural manufacturing planning for the George H. W. Bush aircraft carrier, the CVN-21 aircraft carrier, the Virginia Class construction programs, and SAP/ERP3 implementation.

 A native of the Dominican Republic, Fallon’s parents immigrated to the United States when she was 9-years-old.
 Alma received a B. S. in Mechanical Engineering from Old Dominion University and a Master in Engineering Management from George Washington University.

 In 1997, Fallon was selected as one of SWE’s distinguished new engineer award recipients.
 She is the recipient of the 1999 Peninsula Council Doug Ensor Award for Young Engineer of the Year.
-In 2002, she received the ASME Dedicated Service Award, and she was selected as one of America’s leading minority women in technology by Hispanic Engineer and Information Technology magazine.
+In 2002, she received the ASME Dedicated Service Award, and she was selected as one of America’s leading minority women in technology by the Hispanic Engineer and Information Technology magazine.
 Fallon is also the Society Hispanic Professional Engineers 2004 Junipero Serra Award recipient.

-Alma Martinez Fallon is married to Bob Fallon and they live in Gloucester Point, Va.
+Alma Martinez Fallon is married to Bob Fallon, and they live in Gloucester Point, Va.
 When she is not in the office or volunteering her time with SWE and ASME, she enjoys her time with her husband and their three corgis.